Maintaining a positive, productive work environment is critical for all managers. You accomplish this by engaging in:

 The Carnegie Mellon Strategic Plan strongly emphasizes an accomplished university community.
 One of the strategies to achieve that goal is for managers to give regular performance feedback and establish clear lines of communication with their employees.
 Ongoing feedback should clarify expectations, standards, and perceived performance throughout the year and bring to light the issues that may contribute to or distract from achieving those goals.

 If a staff member's work performance is not satisfactory, or if the staff member has violated university policy, it is your responsibility as a manager to address the issue.
-Please contact your HR Manager to partner on a resolution.
+Please contact your HR business partner to partner on a resolution.
 Disciplinary guidelines are detailed in the Staff Handbook [pdf].